In this section:

 PE Days:

-We ask that parents ensure PE kits are back in school straight after the Easter break.
-These will remain in school all week and will be sent home again at the end of the half term for washing.
-The children are working hard at getting themselves changed for PE, but any help you can give them in preparing for this would be greatly appreciated.
+We ask that parents ensure PE kits are back in school straight after the half term.
+These will remain in school all week and will be sent home again at the end of the half term.
+The children are working hard at getting themselves changed for PE, but any help you can give them in continuing to support them in this would be greatly appreciated.

 Miss Dance's class have PE on a Thursday and Friday.